PatrickvanWorkum/Luck-Sampling-for-STM-Measurements/README.md

 # Lucky Sampling in STM Measurement

-This repository contains the code used in a project in collaboration with **Prof. Dr. Fabian Nattere**, focused on applying lucky sampling to STM (Scanning Tunneling Microscopy) measurement data.
+This repository contains the code used in a project in collaboration with **Prof. Dr. Fabian Natterer**, focused on applying lucky sampling to STM (Scanning Tunneling Microscopy) measurement data.

 ### Major Takeaways